 Based on learnings from the fall, the comprehensive surveillance testing plan for the spring semester included heightened testing of certain groups.
 Spring surveillance testing was conducted Jan.
 18-April 23, 2021; final results are shown below.

 To prevent a possible influx of COVID-19 cases to our campus and community, all undergraduate students in the residential option, as well as all West Lafayette-bound graduate and professional program students, were required to be tested for COVID-19 and be cleared for campus access by the Protect Purdue Health Center before the start of the semester.
 In line with CDC recommendations that anyone who has tested positive for COVID-19 not be retested for 90 days, students who tested positive within 90 days of the start of classes were not required to retest.
 Any student who did not submit a test result was not cleared to access campus.

 Fall 2020 Final Pre-Arrival Testing Results

 Spring 2021 Final Pre-Arrival Testing Results

 Includes 2,594 positive tests between Oct.
 21-Dec.
 20, 2020

 Since Dec.
 21, 2020 (Excludes 2,594 positive tests between Oct.
 21-Dec.
 20, 2020)

 How were the students who tested positive cleared to come to campus?

-Students who tested positive for COVID-19 during our pre-arrival testing were required to stay home and away from campus until they completed a 10-day isolation after the test (asymptomatic) or 10 days after symptom onset, guided by dedicated nurse case managers from the Protect Purdue Health Center, who gave them medical clearance to come to campus after completing the required isolation period.
+Students who tested positive for COVID-19 during our pre-arrival testing were required to complete a 10-day isolation after the test (asymptomatic) or 10 days after symptom onset, guided by dedicated nurse case managers from the Protect Purdue Health Center, who provided them with medical clearance to come to campus after the required isolation period was complete.